Hamid2016/Personality-Detection/README.md

 # Personality-Detection
-Here is a brief description to what we did in our paper which is contains two main part.
+Here is a brief description to what we did in our paper which is contains two main parts.
 We are going to descrip each part in detail

 part one:
 We Found relationship between each group in first part of our project and each semantic group in second part of our project
 •	Use image-based social media platform: Flicker
-•	Collect required information through the Flicker API.
+•	Collect required data through the Flicker API.
 Descriptive statistics was shown in following table
 •	We conducted an online survey where we asked participants to ﬁll in a personality questionnaire.
 •	To analyze content of the images on Flicker , we used vgg net or cnn algorithm through ImagNet dataset
 •	CLUSTERING USERS BASE ON CNN- OBJ (similarity in content of posted images )